cevgenerator/mp3_audio_analyzer/README.md

 ### Third-party libraries

+- **GLAD** — licensed under the [MIT License](https://mit-license.org/)

+The following libraries are not included in this repository, but are dynamically linked at runtime.

 - **FFTW** — licensed under the [GPL-2+](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html)
 - **GLFW** — licensed under the [zlib/libpng license](https://www.zlib.net/zlib_license.html)
 - **mpg123** — licensed under the [LGPL 2.1+](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)
 - **PortAudio** — licensed under the [MIT License](http://www.portaudio.com/license.html)

-These libraries are not included in this repository, but are dynamically linked at runtime.

 You are responsible for complying with their licenses if you reuse or redistribute this project.